algorithmiaio/algorithmia-python/README.md

 ### Authentication

-First create an Algorithmia client and authenticate with your API key:
+First, create an Algorithmia client and authenticate with your API key:

 ```python
 import Algorithmia